nodsec/meteor-sentry/README.md

 This package is a wrapper for sentry library.
 It allows you to simply use latest Sentry SDK on both client and a server in your meteor application.

+**Errors from browser console and server will be automatically captured without any complicated configuration.**

 This package is MIT Licensed.

 # Installation